Garrett P.I.: Roc Trade softcover omnibus editions

-Major recurring characters
+Major characters

 Garrett

 Garrett is the protagonist of the series and, as the series name indicates, is a private investigator.

 Garrett is an ex-marine with a knack for figuring things out.
 He is in his early 30s at the beginning of the series, 6'2" tall, with blond (or dirty blond) hair and blue eyes.
 He struggles to stay in shape due to his laziness and affinity for beer.
 Garrett survived his five years of mandatory military service as a marine in the ongoing war with Venageta.
 When he returned home to TunFaire, he began his freelance investigative service.

 Garrett avoids work as much as possible, doing just enough to make ends meet at the beginning of the series.
-However, he comes into a substantial fee at the end of Sweet Silver Blues, which allows him to buy a house (with a room for his associate the Dead Man) and hire Dean as cook and housekeeper.
+However, he comes into a substantial fee at the end of Sweet Silver Blues, which allows him to buy a house (with a room for his associate, the Dead Man) and hire Dean as cook and housekeeper.
 He initially has one steady source of income, a retainer from Max Weider to keep the insider theft at the latter's breweries in check.
 Later (in Angry Lead Skies), he is given a small ownership share in the highly profitable Amalgamated Manufacturing Combine (for his efforts which lead to its formation).

 He becomes involved romantically with several women at various times, the most prominent being Tinnie Tate, with whom he has a tumultuous, on again-off again relationship.
 However, he ends up seriously involved with and engaged to Furious Tide of Light, an extremely powerful, well-connected sorceress, at the end of Gilded Latten Bones.
 Garrett's weakness for beautiful women often results in him trying to rescue them from their troubles.
 Unlike his friend Morley Dotes, Garrett has a conscience and avoids killing whenever possible, even when it would be in his best interest to do so.